halfzebra/create-elm-app/template/README.md

 ### `elm-app <elm-platform-comand>`

-Create Elm App does not rely on the global installation of Elm Platform, but you still can use it's local Elm Platform to access default command line tools:
+Create Elm App does not rely on the global installation of Elm Platform, but you still can use its local Elm Platform to access default command line tools:

 #### `package`